Hildebrand Jacob

 Hildebrand Jacob (1692 or 1693–1739) was a British poet and playwright, whose major works include the epic poem Brutus the Trojan and the tragic verse drama The Fatal Constancy.
 His collected works (entitled The Works of H. Jacob, Esqr.) were published in 1735.

 Family

 His father was Sir John Jacob, third baronet of Bromley, Middlesex (c.1665–1740) and his mother was Dorothy (c.1662–1749).
 Sir John served in the army from 1685 to 1702, seeing action at the Battle of Killiecrankie and in Ireland.

 Following his father, Hildebrand served in the army until at least 1715, then in 1717 he married Meriel, daughter of another baronet, Sir John Bland of Kippax-Park, Yorkshire.
-They had a son, also Hildebrand, and a daughter, Anne They made their home at West Wratting, Cambridgeshire.
+They had a son, also Hildebrand, and a daughter, Anne They made their home at West Wratting Park, Cambridgeshire.

 He never succeeded to his father's seat, dying in 1739, a year before Sir John.
 His son Sir Hildebrand Jacob (1717 or 1718–1790) succeeded Sir John at his death on 31 March 1740, becoming the fourth baronet.
 The junior Sir Hildebrand was known as an excellent scholar, particularly of Hebrew.